smithWEBtek/archived--music-studio1/notes.md

 []  Submit project, schedule assessment

+Button for /students
+shows students INDEX
+hides student SHOW

+Button for: /students/:id
+hides students INDEX
+shows student SHOW

+Button for: /students/:id
+goes to that student SHOW
+index remains hidden

+both views have to be viewable with ternary connected to state both handlers need to setState() mainnav button does not set state, unless component is mounting

 ==================================================================================
 TODO
+[]  sort clickable names alphabetically
+[]  make a spinner out of Logo
-[]  Lesson  Resource CRUD (index, show, new/create, edit/update, delete)
-[]  LessonInProgress: add TeachLesson function ( live editing of notes and adding of resources in a new or existing Lesson) []  button in Lessons index, to "ADD RESOURCE TO CURRENT LESSON", to add multiple resources to new or existing lesson
+[]  sort Resources by format, in the clickableNames section []  Lesson  Resource CRUD (index, show, new/create, edit/update, delete) []  LessonInProgress: add TeachLesson function ( live editing of notes and adding of resources in a new or existing Lesson) []  button in Lessons index, to "ADD RESOURCE TO CURRENT LESSON", to add multiple resources to new or existing lesson